-In summary, alternative A is a potentially reasonable alternative for an export cable landfall of three circuits, in the event that land rights can be obtained for the vacant parcel to the west of Riverside Boulevard, as well as other necessary land rights (i.e., parkland alienation and conversion).
-The Applicant is evaluating the feasibility of installing three circuits in the event that the cable landfall is limited to the public right-of-way.
-Cable landfall alternative A results in submarine export cable routing that avoids close proximity to the Sand Resource Area (see Section 3.5.2) and minimizes the submarine export cable route length relative to the other reasonable alternatives (alternative E, alternative C3 and alternative A+E). alternative A was therefore selected as the Applicant's proposed alternative.
+In summary, alternative A is a potentially reasonable alternative for an export cable landfall of both circuits, in the event that land rights can be obtained.
+Cable landfall alternative A results in submarine export cable routing that avoids close proximity to the Sand Resource Area (see Section 3.5.2) and minimizes the submarine export cable route length relative to the other reasonable alternatives (alternative E, alternative C3 and alternative A+E).
+Alternative A was therefore selected as the Applicant's proposed alternative.